AestheticVoyager/Khu-Notes/University MS.C/Computational Geometry/Presentations/Polygon Triangulation Algorithm-Chazelle.md

 Besides, we would actually need to find such a diagonal in sub-linear amortized time to keep our hopes for an optimal triangulation algorithm alive.

-A bottom-up approach, on the other hand, involves computing say, triangulations oof sub-pieces of the polygon’s boundary.
+A bottom-up approach, on the other hand, involves computing say, triangulations of sub-pieces of the polygon’s boundary.

 This suffers from the obvious flaw that too much information gets to be computed.